HNC Construction Management (HTQ)

 Students applying to study on a Higher Education course can apply for a HE student loan at http://www.gov.uk/student-finance

-For further information about financial support at the college, please visit https://wvr.ac.uk/college-life/financial-supportÂ
+For more information about financial support, please visit: https://wvr.ac.uk/college-life/financial-supportÂ

 Are there any additional costs associated with the course?